knelasevero/home-server-infra/md/homeprivatenetwork.md

 <br>
 ### Setting up the switch

-Don´t connect your switch to the router yet.
+Don't connect your switch to the router yet.
 Let's use it in the standalone mode to make it easy to reach it for sure.

 ![](https://github.com/knelasevero/home-server-infra/blob/main/md/images/photo_2022-02-24_16-45-53.jpg?raw=true)